NASA-PDS/pds-api/docs/source/guides/search/cookbook.rst

 Recipes for searching for the latest version of a product, or all versions of a product, including superseded versions.

 ..
 Warning::
    Since our servers are not fully populated with all PDS data sets, the examples presented in this user guide may return empty results or 404 (Not Found) errors.
-If there is a data set you would like added, please contact the `PDS Help Desk <mailto:pds-operator@jpl.nasa.gov>`_ for assistance.
+If there is a data set you would like added, please submit a request to the `PDS Help Desk <https://pds.nasa.gov/?feedback=true>`_ for assistance.

 Search the Latest Version of a Product